 - Increasing the minimum wage to $10.10 per hour would boost annual earnings by $5,700 to $20,200, enough to pull a family of three out of poverty.

 - The Economic Policy Institute (EPI) estimates that if the minimum wage were gradually increased to $10.10 per hour by 2016, about 27.8 million workers would get a raise – including 11.1 million workers earning between $10.10 and $11.05 per hour, who would see their pay increase due to the higher floor set by the new minimum wage.
 Women are 15.3 million (55 percent) of all affected workers.

 - Of the nearly 28 million workers who would get a raise, about 7.4 million are parents, including

 almost 4.8 million working mothers – representing 22 percent of all working mothers with children under 18.
 Nearly a quarter of affected parents are the sole providers for their families.

-- Since women are the majority of minimum wage workers, increasing the minimum wage would help close the wage gap.
+- Since women are the majority of minimum wage workers, increasing the minimum wage could close the wage gap by five percent.
 In 2012, women working full time, year round were paid only 77 cents for every dollar paid to their male counterparts.
 The wage gap was even larger for women of color: black women working full time, year round made only 64 cents, and Hispanic women only 54 cents, for every dollar paid to their white, non-Hispanic male counterparts.